Course Coordinator:Lynne Stuart (lstuart@usc.edu.au) School:School of Nursing, Midwifery and Paramedicine

 teaching sessions and campuses where this course is usually offered.

-This course will enable nursing and midwifery students to analyse practices and issues related to the provision of health care and health education where health providers and clients share culturally diverse backgrounds.
-Particular interest will be given to: the health inequities that are currently present in the Australian Aboriginal and Torres Strait Islander population in comparison to their mainstream Australian counterparts; and developing the skills and knowledge that nursing and midwifery students need to communicate effectively to work with people from cultures other than their own.
+This course will enable you to understand and analyse practices and issues related to the provision of health care and health education that addresses the health inequities that are currently present in the Australian Aboriginal and Torres Strait Islander population in comparison to their mainstream Australian counterparts.
+You will continue to develop your understanding of working with Australian Aboriginal and Torres Strait Islander peoples in a culturally safe way.

 Activity | Hours | Beginning Week | Frequency |